Payroll & Taxes

 Processing Payroll Manually in Alaska

-• Employee Classification: Correctly classifying workers as employees or independent contractors is essential to apply the right tax treatment and avoid compliance issues.
+• Employee Classification: Correctly classify workers as employees or independent contractors to apply the right tax treatment and avoid misclassification issues.

-• Recordkeeping: Maintain detailed payroll records, including hours worked, wages paid, and tax withholdings, to meet Alaska’s recordkeeping requirements and support audits.
+• Recordkeeping: Maintain detailed payroll records including hours worked, wages paid, tax withholdings, and tax filings for at least four years to meet compliance and audit requirements.

 Operational References